 Comparing unoccupied home insurance

 If you already have a policy, you could phone your existing home insurance provider to get a quote for how much extra you’ll need to pay, if and when your home is unoccupied.
 Then make sure the quote provided is competitive, by comparing quotes from a number of other insurance providers.
 This will help ensure that you’re able to get a great price and the right amount of cover that you need.
 But please note, at Compare the Market we can only help you insure your home if it’s unoccupied for a short period of time and you still usually live there.

 What else should I consider?

 Be sure to check the wording on your policy carefully, and make sure that you understand any requirements or exclusions stated by your insurance provider.

 Keep your heating on low

 Avoid frozen and burst pipes by keeping your heating and hot water on a low setting.
-This will also ensure your boiler keeps ticking over rather than lying dormant before firing it up again.
+This will also ensure your boiler continues ticking over, rather than lying dormant before firing it up again.

-Keep criminals at bay by making sure that your home doesn’t look unoccupied.
+Keep criminals at bay by making sure your home doesn’t look unoccupied.
 Ask someone to collect your post regularly to avoid an overflowing mailbox, or ask Royal Mail to keep it safe for you while you’re away.
-Ask family to open and close the curtains or consider installing security measures, such as a burglar alarm or smart home security technology devices, that can turn lights on and off remotely from your phone, suggesting someone is at home.
+Ask family to open and close the curtains, or consider installing security measures, such as a burglar alarm or smart home security technology devices, that can turn lights on and off remotely from your phone.